zetkin/universal-react-redux-boilerplate/README.md

 This is the setup that we are transitioning our applications to at the Zetkin Foundation.

+## Build and run

+    $ npm install
+    $ npm start

 ## Running in Docker
-This repository contains a [Docker][1] image definition that can be used to run the boilerplate application, and a [Docker Compose][2] configuration to build and start the image.
+This repository contains a [Docker][1] image definition that can be used to run the boilerplate application in a Docker container which contains all the necessary system dependencies.
+The repository also contains and a config file for [Docker Compose][2], which simplifies building and starting the image.

 If you don't already have a docker machine running, you might first have to follow the [Docker Machine setup instructions][3].
 Once that's done, starting